bajrangCoder/acode-plugin-acodex/readme.md

 - **Customisable**: You can customise AcodeX terminal according to your preference
 - **Session**

-## Known Issues

-When there is a lot of data on the terminal or your terminal panel height is too small, the cursor may be hidden behind the bottom app bar.
-While this issue only occurs in some cases, it can be frustrating for users.

-To fix this issue, users can simply drag the terminal panel slightly to bring the cursor back into view.
-This is a temporary workaround and will be fixed in a future release of the plugin.

-Alternatively, users can enter the command `clear` in the terminal and then tap once to fix the issue.
-This will clear the terminal screen and bring the cursor back into view.

-We apologize for any inconvenience caused by this issue and appreciate your patience as we work to address it.

 ## Prerequisites

 To use **AcodeX**, you need to have the **Termux app** installed on your Android device.
 However, you do not need to switch between apps to use the terminal, as **AcodeX** offers a convenient way to access the terminal directly within the **Acode app** with the help of **Termux**